 4. Wrong translation — The Korean consulate or immigration officer may require a certified Korean translation of the certificate.
 A general translation agency is usually acceptable; confirm with the consulate.

-5. Forgetting other countries — For F-5 and naturalization applications, forgetting to include checks from other countries where you lived long-term is a common omission.
+5. Forgetting other countries — For and naturalization applications, forgetting to include checks from other countries where you lived long-term is a common omission.

 For USA: use an FBI-approved channeler (like Accurate Biometrics or IdentoGo) for the fastest national check — turnaround is 2–5 business days vs. weeks via FBI directly.